 - Divide and conquer – If you’re travelling with someone else do you both need to bring a hairdryer, straightener, heat-protector and hairspray?
 Probably not.
 You can save money and space by sharing some items and the extra space you have left over can be used for souvenirs.
 I would definitely recommend you each bring your own toothbrush.

 - Prepare accordingly – When packing for a two-week holiday to Bali the chances are you won’t need much more than a summer dress, bikinis, shorts and tops.
 So don’t go overboard and start packing five pairs of jeans and a jumper ‘just in case’.
-In Bali, there’s no ‘just in case’ it’s always hot so curb your weird jeans obsession, do some research on the weather forecast for your destination and be realistic about what you do and don’t need to take with you.
+In Bali, there’s no ‘just in case’ it’s always hot so curb your weird jeans obsession, do some research on the weather forecast for your destination and be realistic about what you do and do not need to take with you.

 - Relax – why are you stressing about what you have and haven’t packed anyway?
 As long as you have the basics I’m sure you’ll be able to survive in your four-star beach-side luxury resort and anything you’ve forgotten you can purchase at your destination, I’m fairly certain the rest of the free world also know about toothpaste.
 When you look back at your holiday you won’t be thinking ‘Wow… that was a killer outfit’… you’ll be thinking ‘Wow… that sunset was incredible’.